-The faucet fixtures were tested and were functioning as intended.
+The right sink faucet fixture was tested and was functioning as intended.

+The bathroom cabinet bottom drawer slide hardware is damaged and in need of repair.
 The finish on the bathroom cabinet is slightly worn.
-The cabinet is otherwise in good condition.
+The cabinet is otherwise in serviceable condition.